Reaper-Dhan/Cognizance2020/README.md

 ![Python logo](https://www.python.org/static/community_logos/python-logo-master-v3-TM.png)

  Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
-Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.
+Its language constructs and object-oriented approach to help programmers write clear, logical code for small and large-scale projects.

  It was created and released by Guido Van Rossum.
 And he's here 👇